willhowes/makers_portfolio_and_notes/week_10.md

 - Refacting
 - Modelling (inc. Domain Modelling)
 - Organising work (inc. Version Control)
-- Problem solving (which uses some of the above)
+- Problem solving (which itself uses some of the above processes)

 * Code Quality
 - DRY
 - SRP
 - Readable
 - Maintainable
-- Test coverage
+- Has high test coverage
-- Dependancy injection as a tool for decoupling
+- Decoupling (for which you could use, for example, Dependancy injection for)

-- Quality (in engineering) means solving user needs
+N.B.
+Quality (in engineering terms) means solving user needs

 - Why do you write code?
 1. To solve user needs - does it work?